 - Use of a QR code in conjunction with print advertising seems to yield better results than signage applications.

 - QR codes that are more accessible and visible will yield better results.

 - QR codes that are located in a setting that the user is more stationary and “has time” seem to yield better results.

 To be direct, our hopes weren’t high for a large response.
 We were, however, surprised with the results.
-Not only was our skeptical opinion warranted, but the significance of such low interaction from such a large range of locations, business demographics, and the time frame suggest the obvious: While QR codes are out there, they rarely are being interacted with even out of curiosity.
+Not only was our skeptical opinion warranted, but the significance of such low interaction from such a large range of locations in Billings, MT, business demographics, and the time frame suggest the obvious: While QR codes are out there, they rarely are being interacted with even out of curiosity.
 Using QR code does require additional steps by a user to see content, a message or reach a destination which seems to impede its value and general interest.
 Additionally, the results would indicate that perhaps the use of a web URL or phone number in place of the QR code would yield at a minimum similar results and not require additional steps to access the information.

 Answering on the question of whether QR codes are around to stay, we can’t say that it is a definite ‘no’.
 However, our study results combined with our first-hand experience, lean towards a fading trend for these little guys for use in advertising.
 People in general are curious individuals, but unfortunately pulling out a phone, loading an app and then scanning the code is possibly far more effort than most people care to deal with to satisfy a curiosity of discovering what the code offers, or links to.
 Perhaps over time this idea can be modified for a more time saving interaction.
 Until then, the QR code as a marketing tool may not be money well spent.